Key Republicans Are Encouraging Hillbilly Elegy Author J.D. Vance To Run For Senate In Ohio

 Conversations about the Senate race are in an early stage, but one GOP operative said that donors have expressed enthusiasm about backing Vance.
 There also has been more casual talk about him running for governor, but the Republican primary in that race is crowded with known quantities.

-An influential Republican business leader in Ohio told BuzzFeed News that Vance’s story and is inspiring and “resonates in board rooms, at community meetings, and in barbershops.”
+An influential Republican business leader in Ohio told BuzzFeed News that Vance’s story is inspiring and “resonates in board rooms, at community meetings, and in barbershops.”
 The case for Vance, others said, is not solely about unhappiness with Mandel, but about the positive campaign they believe Vance could run — a youthful celebrity at a time when unconventional candidates are in demand.

 Vance is working closely with Jai Chabria, a former top adviser to Ohio Gov. John Kasich, to promote the effort.
 And he was a staple in recent months at county GOP banquets.